mysteryx93/AviSynthShader/README.md

 Softness: How much smoothness we want to add, between 0 and 1.
 Default=0.

-Upscalecommand: An upscaling command that must contain offset-correction.
+UpscaleCommand: An upscaling command that must contain offset-correction.
 Ex: """nnedi3_rpow2(2, cshift="Spline16Resize")"""

-SrcMatrix601: If true, the color matrix will be changed from Rec.601 to Rec.709 while running SuperRes.
-This avoids having to apply ColorMatrix separately.
-Default=false.
+MatrixIn/MatrixOut: The input and output color matrix (601 or 709).
+This can be used for color matrix conversion.
+Default="709" for both

-PrecisionIn: 0 to call ConvertToShader and ConvertFromShader within the shader.
-1-3 if the source is already converted.
-Default=0.
+Convert: Whether to call ConvertToShader and ConvertFromShader within the shader.
+Default=true

+lsb_in, lsb_upscale, lsb_out: Whether the input, result of UpscaleCommand and output are to be converted to/from DitherTools' Stack16 format.
+Default=false

-#### Super-xBR(Input, EdgeStrength, Sharpness, ThirdPass, Convert)
+#### Super-xBR(Input, EdgeStrength, Sharpness, ThirdPass, Convert, lsb_in, lsb_out)

 In Shaders\Super-xBR\super-xbr.avsi.
 Thanks to Shiandow for writing this great code!